marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 .. option:: aligned

-  The ``aligned`` attribute specifies a minimum alignment for the variable or structure field, measured in bytes.
+  The :option:`aligned` attribute specifies a minimum alignment for the variable or structure field, measured in bytes.
 When specified, :samp:`{alignment}` must be an integer constant power of 2.
 Specifying no :samp:`{alignment}` argument implies the maximum alignment for the target, which is often, but by no